 The eighth part of Yog is Samadhi.
 It is the ultimate goal of Yog or it is called a super-conscious state.

-Hopefully you have understood a lot about Yog, let’s move it further.
+Hopefully, you have understood a lot about Yog, let’s move it further.

-Some people also want to know what is the meaning of Yog in English?
+Do some people also want to know what is the meaning of Yog in English?

 Yog Meaning in English

-Difference between Yog and Yoga.
+Difference Between Yog and Yoga.